CartoDB/carto-vl/docs/guides/12-build-custom-charts.md

 **Note:**
 Right now, `top` is the **only expression** available for use with histograms.

-#### `getJoinedValues`
+#### Assign bar colors with `getJoinedValues`

-In all of the examples above, you will notice that the bar colors are a solid, default color that was defined in the default chart properties.
+In all of the examples above, you will notice that the bar colors are a solid default color defined in the default chart properties.
 But what if you want to create a bar chart, and assign colors to each bar that correspond with the associated features on the map?
-To do this, first, you need a `ramp` expression to color map features which is part of the [`getLegendData()`](/developers/carto-vl/reference/#expressionsrampgetlegenddata) method covered in the [Add legends](/developers/carto-vl/guides/add-legends/) guide.

-Both `viewportHistogram` and `sampleHistogram` expressions have the [`getJoinedValues()`](/developers/carto-vl/reference/#expressionsviewporthistogramgetjoinedvalues) method.
+You can do this with a `ramp` expression, the [`getLegendData()`](/developers/carto-vl/reference/#expressionsrampgetlegenddata) method, and the [`getJoinedValues()`](/developers/carto-vl/reference/#expressionsviewporthistogramgetjoinedvalues) method which is part of both the `viewportHistogram` and `sampleHistogram` expressions.

-Let's first define the viz:
+The `ramp` expression (`@v_color`) is used to color map features and by the `getLegendData()` method to color chart bars:

 ```js
 const viz = new carto.Viz(`